Greensborough, Victoria: History

-In 1838, Henry Smythe, a Crown grantee, purchased 259 hectares for 544 pounds, from John Alison.
+In 1838, Henry Smythe, a Crown grantee, purchased 259 hectares for £544, from John Alison.
 The boundaries of this land included Gold Street in the North, Macorna Street in the West, Grimshaw Street in the South and Plenty River in the East.
-In 1841 he sold this land for 1600 pounds to Edward Bernard Green and it was from Green that Greensborough derived its name.
+In 1841, he sold this land for £1600 to Edward Bernard Green, after whom Greensborough derived its name.

 The township was established in the late 1850s, with the Post Office opening on 17 July 1858.
-In 1842, Charteris Lieutenant, Robert Whatmough started his own orchard.
-Whatmough's knowledge of botany was extensive and had published a comprehensive book on Botany after arriving in Australia.
-Trees can still be found growing in Greensborough, along the Plenty River Trail.
+In 1842, Charteris Lieutenant Robert Whatmough started his own orchard.
+Whatmough's knowledge of botany was extensive, and he had published a comprehensive book on Botany after arriving in Australia.
 By 1871, Greensborough had a population of 167 and by 1933 had grown to 940.

-In 1845 a small private school was established.
+In 1845, a small private school was established.
 The school was a slab hut with a large fireplace that filled the end wall.
-Mr. Purcell, the teacher charged two shillings, per week for each of his twenty pupils.
+A teacher, Mr. Purcell, charged two shillings per week for each of his twenty pupils.
 The building was destroyed by fire and another school did not re-open until 1854.
 There is very little information about the school or the teaching methods of Mr. Purcell.

 A telegraph line connecting Greensborough and Diamond Creek with Heidelberg was completed in 1888.
-From 27 July 1888 a telephone link across the line was added so that telegrams could be sent or received by telephone.
+From 27 July 1888, a telephone link across the line was added so that telegrams could be sent or received by telephone.

-During the 1880s and 1890s Diamond Valley became popular with excursionists from inner Melbourne.
+During the 1880s and 1890s, Diamond Valley became popular with excursionists from inner Melbourne.
 Tourism increased with the advent of the railway line in the twentieth century.
 Greensborough was noted for its fishing (cod, perch, blackfish and eels).
 Another leisure pursuit that was taken up by visitors was shooting.
 Rabbit and hares were plentiful and the hotel provided accommodation for weekend visitors.

-The Diamond Valley Football Association was formed 1922 at Diamond Creek and initially consisted of teams from Kangaroo Ground, Eltham, Diamond Creek, Templestowe, Greensborough, and Warrandyte.
+The Diamond Valley Football Association was formed in 1922 at Diamond Creek and initially consisted of teams from Kangaroo Ground, Eltham, Diamond Creek, Templestowe, Greensborough, and Warrandyte.

+There are 13 plaques installed from the corner of Grimshaw and Henry Street, down Grimshaw and left into Main Street featuring historical information.